getsentry/sentry-docs/src/collections/_documentation/guides/discover/index.md

 ## Discover Errors

 The true power of Discover lies in it's ability to query through the metadata of all your events, so you're no longer restricted to the context of _Issues_ or _Projects_ and can reveal trends and insights across all your applications.
+Let's look at some examples.

 ### Errors by URLs